This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 - Travel time: approx 4.5 hours

-From Glasgow Queen Street station, the West Highland Line (Scots Gaelic: Rathad Iarainn nan Eilean - "Iron Road to the Isles") travels out along the north coast of the Clyde, quickly passing Helensburgh entering the wild country to the north.
+From Glasgow Queen Street station, the West Highland Line (Scots Gaelic: Rathad Iarainn nan Eilean - "Iron Road to the Isles") travels out along the north coast of the Clyde, quickly passing Helensburgh and entering the wild country to the north.

 Corrour Station is the highest and one of the most remote in the UK.
 It was one of the main locations for the film Trainspotting.
-There's a great little restaurant here and some fantastic routes for any keen hill-walkers - if timetables allow, it's worth getting off for lunch and waiting for the next train.
+There's a great little restaurant here and some fantastic routes for any keen hill-walkers - if timetables allow, it's worth getting off for lunch or a hike and waiting for the next train.

-As the name suggests, Fort William was originally built around a castle.
+As the name suggests, the town of Fort William was originally built around a castle.
 Back in the days of Bonnie Prince Charlie, the English built a network of roads and castles in the Highlands - with a string of them through the Great Glen: form Fort William at one end, via Fort Augustus to Inverness at the other (fans of Diana Gabaldon's Outlander series will know all about this).
 These days the fort is long gone, and the town is now the centre of outdoor adventure tourism in Scotland.

 Day 2 - Fort William to Skye by Steam Train